LogtalkDotOrg/logtalk-for-vscode/README.md

 - Some refactoring operations may not be complete, notably due to the use of dynamic binding or meta-predicate features.
 - In some cases, refactoring operations may be made available when the user selection doesn't qualify for the operation.
+- When saving all files modified by a refactoring operation using the "Save All" command, the saving order may result in loading warnings.

 ### Debugging support